KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 **DEX_stream filename priority**

 This method allows a user to stream a file to the `DEXP2P` Network of the Smart Chain.
 It is different from [DEX_publish](#dex-publish) in that, `DEX_stream` can help stream a file while it is increasing in size.
-When the command is issued, it checks the file's size and if it is more than 1 MB, publishes as many slices of size 1 MB as possible similar to how [DEX_publish](#dex-publish) does it.
-If the command was issued when the size was less than 1 MB or if there is no new slice to publish (caused by a recent issuance of the same command), then it does nothing and informs the user about the reason.
+When the command is issued, it checks the file's size and if it is more than 1 MB and the first slice hasn't been published yet, the command publishes a slice of size 1 MB using [DEX_publish](#dex-publish) internally.
+The command must be issued each time a new slice has to be published.
+If the command was issued when the size was less than 1 MB or if there is no new slice to publish, then it does nothing and informs the user about the reason.

+Example:

+- When the command was issued, if the size was `0.86 MB`,  it will returns warning.
+- When the command was issued, if the size was `4.42 MB` and `4` slices were already published by previous issuances of the command, it returns a warning.

 To continuously stream, it is recommended to repeatedly issue the command with a small `sleep/wait` between each issuance.